hlord2000/zuf2/README.md

 # zuf2

 `zuf2` is a standalone UF2 USB MSC bootloader for Zephyr/NCS targets.
-It is not MCUboot and does not enable MCUboot sysbuild images.

-The included board overlay targets the nRF54LM20 DK:

-- DK: PCA10184
-- Example build target: `nrf54lm20dk/nrf54lm20a/cpuapp`
-- UF2 family ID: `0x016f65e4`

 ## Layout